johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 =========================
 This appendix captures the authors' experience gained from implementing and applying this information model across multiple vendors' platforms, as guidance for future implementers.

 1. The number and granularity of classes described in Section 3 represent a compromise.
 It aims to offer sufficient detail to enable appropriate automated actions while avoiding excessive detail, which may hinder quick problem identification.
-Additionally, it helps constrain the quantity of data produced per interface to constrain data volume and device CPU impacts.
+Additionally, it helps limit the quantity of data produced per interface, thus constraining the data volume and device CPU impacts.
 Although further granularity is possible, the scheme described has generally proven to be sufficient for the task of auto-mitigating unintended packet loss.
 2. There are many possible ways to define the discard classification tree.
 For example, we could have used a multi-rooted tree, rooted in each protocol.
 Instead, we opted to define a tree where protocol discards and causal discards are accounted for orthogonally.
 This decision reduces the number of combinations of classes and has proven sufficient for determining mitigation actions.
 3. NoBuffer discards can be realized differently with different memory architectures.
 Whether a NoBuffer discard is attributed to ingress or egress can differ accordingly.
 For successful auto-mitigation, discards due to egress interface congestion should be reported on egress, while discards due to device-level congestion (e.g. due to exceeding the device forwarding rate) should be reported on ingress.
 4. Platforms often account for the number of packets discarded where the TTL has expired (or Hop Limit exceeded), and the device CPU has returned an ICMP Time Exceeded message.
 There is typically a policer applied to limit the number of packets sent to the device CPU, however, which implicitly limits the rate of TTL discards that are processed.
 One method to account for all packet discards due to TTL expired, even those that are dropped by a policer when being forwarded to the CPU, is to use accounting of all ingress packets received with TTL=1.